Genivia/ugrep/README.md

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.

+           --from=FILE
+                  Read additional pathnames of files to search from FILE.
+When FILE is a `-', standard input is read.
+This option is useful with `find

            -G, --basic-regexp
                   Interpret patterns as basic regular expressions (BREs).

            -g GLOBS, --glob=GLOBS, --iglob=GLOBS
-                  Only search files whose name matches the specified comma-separated list of GLOBS, same as --include=glob for each `glob' in GLOBS.
+                  Only search files whose name matches the specified comma-separated list of GLOBS, same as --include='glob' for each `glob' in GLOBS.
                   When a `glob' is preceded by a `!' or a `^', skip files whose name matches `glob', same as --exclude='glob'.
-When `glob' contains a `/', full pathnames are matched.
+When `glob' contains a `/', full pathnames are matched and option -r is enabled to recurse into directories if -d, -r or -R is not already specified.
                   Otherwise basenames are matched.
 When `glob' ends with a `/', directories are matched, same as --include-dir='glob' and --exclude-dir='glob'.
-A leading `/'
-                  matches the working directory.
-Option --iglob performs case-insensitive name matching.
+A leading `./' or just `/' matches the working directory.
+Option --iglob=GLOBS performs case-insensitive
+                  name matching.
 This option may be repeated and may be combined with options -M, -O and -t.
 For more details, see `ugrep --help globs' and `man ugrep' section GLOBBING for details.

            --glob-ignore-case
                   Perform case-insensitive glob matching in general.